 - Martin Clunes, Caroline Catz, Ian McNeice, Joe Absolom, Selina Cadell, John Marquez, Eileen Atkins, Jessica Ransom, Felix Scott, Annabelle Apsion, Stephanie Cole

 - Dominic Minghella, Charlie Martin, John Regier, Kirstie Falkous, Jack Lothian, Richard Stoneman, Edana Minghella, Nick Vivian, Ben Bolt, Keith Temple, Chris Hurford

 & Homerun Productions

 Our Review: Doc Martin always looked set to be a hit, however things got off to a rocky start: the show was originally produced as a television movie on Sky but the project was dropped by the channel.
-The creator then decided to take the show to ITV, but they didn't want the show as it was.
+The creators then decided to take the show to ITV, but they didn't want the format as it was.
 Instead, the programme needed new characters and a different approach to the story.

 Eventually Doc Martin made it to air.
 The first series went out during the autumn of 2004 and was an instant hit with viewers.
 The nasty doctor had won his place in the nation's hearts.

 The acting within the series is unquestionably brilliant, however one fault that could be levelled at the show is that the characters appear to be flexible in their personalities and reactions to situations.
 This may be due to the fact that the programme is written by a team of writers, rather than the traditional single writer.

 With audiences regularly between 8 and 10 million, Doc Martin is one of ITV's biggest hits and looks likely to be around for quite some time to come.
 ITV have made it very clear they'd be happy to have a Series 7 - Martin Clunes just needs to say 'yes' to that now.